Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Results

-which only captures the $O(1/|\ln\lambda|)$ terms of Eq.~\eqref{3D_ODE}.
-Qualitatively, however, neither the hybrid nor the full models appear to settle to a periodic state when $p=200$.
-Hence, this result points to the possibility of quasi-periodic dynamics, induced by the non-linear coupling of the random features and the period of inflow/outflow.
+The outcome is shown in Fig.~\ref{3DFig_MultipleFlowFourier}, plotting how the centroid evolves for two different values of the period of mass fluctuations, namely $p=200$ and $p=600$.
+Remarkably, the droplets are driven to entirely different locations on the substrate.
+Moreover, the dynamics when $p=200$ does not appear to have settled to a periodic state within the simulated time.
+Hence, this result points to the possibility of quasiperiodic dynamics, induced by the non-linear coupling of the random features and the period of inflow/outflow.
 However, it is expected that larger values of $p$ (e.g., see the case when $p=600$ in Fig.~\ref{3DFig_MultipleFlowFourier}) and/or weaker heterogeneities will mitigate this effect, facilitating the transition to periodic motion as in the 2D case.
+Lastly, we also need to highlight the importance of including the correction terms derived from the asymptotic analysis undertaken, by performing the same set of simulations with the hybrid approach, but using only the leading-order term of the asymptotic theory \cite{Lacey1982}, namely

+which only captures the $O(1/|\ln\lambda|)$ terms of Eq.~\eqref{3D_ODE}, which dominate as $\lambda\to0$.
+As seen in the plots of Fig.~\ref{3DFig_MultipleFlowFourier}, just the leading-order term is insufficient, at least for the sizes of $\lambda$ considered, since we observe appreciable departures from the simulations with the full model.
+At the same time, the computations with the reduced model, which uses Eq.~\eqref{3D_ApparentContactAngle} for $\vartheta$, also highlight that it is equally important to accurately compute $\vartheta$ for improved agreement.
+Without these additional terms, which are better captured with the hybrid method applied to Eqs.~\eqref{3D_ODE}, we see that heterogeneities may occasionally mistime stick--slip events, thus moving the droplet to a different location.